mouton5000/TuringMachinesEditor/README.md

 Each head is placed at an extremity of the word.
 If the two heads read the same symbol, they delete it by writing a BLANK symbol and move the the next symbol (one head move to the right and the other to the left).
 If the two heads do not read the same symbol, the machine answers NO. If the two heads read a BLANK, the machine return YES.

-The machine has then three states A, B and C. The state B is final refusing and the state C is final accepting.
+The machine has then three states A, B and C. The state A is initial, the state B is final refusing and the state C is final accepting.
 The machine has the following transition table:

 | Input | Output | First head symbol | Second head symbol | First head actions | Second head actions |
 |-------|--------|-------------------|--------------------|--------------------|---------------------|